 Do not refrain from taking detours from your structured script if they lead to a way that could reap results.
 Listen to your prospect and be flexible in addressing their pain points and handling objections.

 Why value?
 Because only that can get your prospect to consider doing business with you.
 Building rapport with your prospect is the most beneficial way to kickstart your sales call.
 Do that, and you’ll have a much easier time getting to the value proposition of your product.

 Is this sales tip any different from the “learning from your mistakes” philosophy?
 Well, actually, it is.
 The tip here is to review your calls, as well as the calls of the top performers.
 Not only should you identify and work on what you are doing wrong, but also find ways to learn from the best and try to incorporate that in improving your sales pitch.

 What data, now?
 Your sales data.
-Leverage the data from your previous sales call recordings to identify the sales power words, ways for objection handling, and what sales pitch words make your prospects hesitant to buy from you - the list just goes on!
+Leverage the data from your previous sales call recordings using call monitoring software to identify the sales power words, ways for objection handling, and what sales pitch words make your prospects hesitant to buy from you - the list just goes on!

 There’s so much you can extract from your sales data - from important sales metrics to the most effective words for sales.
 But the problem with this approach runs quite parallel to it.
 There are so many call recordings, so many prospects, and terabytes of data on your enterprise cloud/server.
 So, how do you get what you specifically want?
 How do you identify that one part from every 30 minute long sales call?

 Wingman to the rescue!

 Our sales intelligence and analytics software solves just the problem you’re facing to structure your sales pitch.
 We extract actionable insights from your call recordings that you can use to make the dos and don'ts list for a successful sales call.